Tiempo de amar

 Tiempo de amar (English title:Time to love) is a Mexican telenovela produced by Silvia Pinal for Televisa in 1987.
 It is an original story by Alberto Cura and directed by Rafael Banquells.

 Lupita D'Alessio and Fernando Allende starred as protagonists.

 Plot

-This is the story of Carolina who falls for Luis Alberto and are happy for some time but she has an incurable disease that little by little leads to death, leaving behind a child.
+This is the story of Carolina, who falls for Luis Alberto and are happy for some time, but she has an incurable disease that little by little leads her to death, leaving behind a child.